|

 "I never tried licking his fingers."
 Rose laughed at the very

-accusatory way.
-"Another thing.
-What did she call you when we arrived
+an accusatory way.
+“Another thing.
+What did she call you when we

-you brought her to me to take care of… I thought maybe she was your
+and you brought her to me to take care of… I thought maybe she was

-ex-wife, that you still had a thing for…"
+your ex-wife, that you still had a thing for….”

 "Well, Rose put me straight and said you were related.
 So ok, fair

-about the same age you are.
+LOOKS about the same age you are.
 So that would be ok.
-That made you an uncle
+That made you an

-to the boys, and I thought you looked really good with them, how an uncle
+uncle to the boys, and I thought you looked really good with them, how

 "Yes."